yacinecheikh/openlisp/architecture.md

 This type system is taken from Python, where every value is an instance of a class, and `type` is the metaclass of all types.

 The encoding of a Lisp value depends on its type.
 For example, Lisp strings and integers are simply encoded as Python strings and integers.
 Symbols and keywords are both represented by Python strings.
 More complex datatypes, like Lisp functions, are encoded as other Lisp values, like linked lists.

-The exact encoding of Lisp types is not important, since the Openlisp interpreter is intended to be cross-compiled to many different languages, with different implementations depending on the target languages.

 One peculiarity of Openlisp is a dedicated `unique`datatype for unique and distinct values, like `nil`, `true` and `false`.